Node-DC/Node-DC-SSR/README.md

   - If you are behind a proxy set your proxy
   - Install pip.py from https://pip.pypa.io/en/stable/installing/ and follow the instruction for running it
   - Make sure that pip is installed and is in your path before continuing installation
-  - NumPy version '1.11.2' (command: pip install numpy)
+  - NumPy      (command: pip install numpy)
-  - Matplotlib 1.5.3       (command: pip install matplotlib)
+  - Matplotlib (command: pip install matplotlib)
-  - requests '2.11.1'      (command: pip install requests)
+  - requests   (command: pip install requests)
-  - eventlet '0.19.0'      (command: pip install eventlet)
+  - eventlet   (command: pip install eventlet)

 #### NOTE:

 Please make sure above modules are installed without any error.
 Install any missing modules as per your system configuration.

+On Windows, there is a limit of 512 file descriptors open at a time.
+Because of this, the client script will crash if the concurrency setting is higher than 512.

+## On Windows OS this client has been tested successfully with following versions,
+  - Python - v2.7.12
+  - Pip    - v1.5.4
+  - NumPy  - v1.11.2
+  - Matplotlib - v1.5.3
+  - requests - v2.11.1
+  - eventlet - v0.19.0

 # Server Setup